mangalam-research/wed/doc/tech_notes.rst

 <https://github.com/mangalam-research/wed/blob/develop/build.mk>`_ for
 information about how behave is run.

+The environment variable ``BEHAVE_WAIT_BETWEEN_STEPS`` can be set to a numerical value in seconds to get behave to stop between steps.
+It makes the Selenium test unfold more slowly.
+The environment variable ``SELENIUM_QUIT`` can be set to ``never`` to prevent Selenium from quitting the browser after the suite is run.
+It can be set to ``on-success`` so that the Selenium quits only if the suite is successful.

 Q. Why is Python required to run the Selenium-based tests?
 You've introduced a dependency on an additional language!